 - The heroine finds her dream horse, but must overcome obstacles (he's too expensive to buy, she lives in the city, he's sickly and will need constant nursing) in order to turn him into the champion she knows he can be.

-- People still have difficulty believing that a mere girl could ride around on a horse
+- People still have difficulty believing that a mere girl can control a horse.

 - Her parents object to her interest, claiming it is just a phase or that it takes up too much of her study time.